underscoreio/essential-slick/src/pages/5-data_modelling.md

   a database-friendly `java.sql.Timestamp`; and

-- one that does the reverse, taking a `Timestamp` and converting it to a `DataTime`.
+- one that does the reverse, taking a `Timestamp` and converting it to a `DateTime`.

 Once we have declared this custom column type, we are free to create columns containing `DateTimes`: